aspuru-guzik-group/selfies/docs/source/tutorial.rst

 after all atoms and branches have been derived.
 The candidate ring bonds are temporarily stored in a queue, and then made in the order that they appear in the SELFIES.
-A ring bond will be made if both atoms of the bond can make the ring bond without violating any bond constraints.
-It is possible that the current atom is already bonded to the :math:`(Q + 1)`-th previous atom, e.g. if :math:`Q = 0`.
-In this case, the multiplicity of the existing bond is increased by the multiplicity of the ring bond.
-Again, if doing so would violate any bond constraints, then the ring bond is not made.
+A ring bond will be made if its connected atoms can make the ring bond without violating any bond constraints.

+It is also possible that the current atom is already bonded to the :math:`(Q + 1)`-th previous atom, e.g. if :math:`Q = 0`.
+In this case, the multiplicity of the existing bond is increased by the minimum of (1) the multiplicity of the ring bond candidate and (2) the number of free bonds of both connected atoms (see Example 6).
+Note that the resulting bond will be constrained to a multiplicity of at most 3.

 **Examples:**